TeamHypersomnia/Hypersomnia/docs/pages/todo/arena.builder-2.0/layout_planning_paradigm.md

 - Floor chunks
 	- Object based because they will later let us specify order simply

-- Paint floor polygonally
-	- For those diagonal rooms

 - Polygonal "fill" later

 We want to have a layout tool that will easily let us create room-based axis-aligned layouts as well as arbitrarily polygonal dungeons.

 We might want to use an advanced polygon math library for stuff like additions, subtractions.

-- Square/diagonal/cave brushes
-	- Apart from carving polygons, we might want to paint polygons on a per-tile basis

 ## Procedural layout generation?